rapidsai/rapids.ai/start.md

 $ apt update && apt install python3.6 #Or 3.7
 ```
 ### Install RAPIDS
 ##### RAPIDS is available as conda or pip packages, docker images, and from source builds.
-Use the tool below to select your preferred method, packages, and environment to install RAPIDS.
+Use the [Installation Script Generator](#IGS) tool below to select your preferred method, packages, and environment to install RAPIDS.
 Certain combinations may not be possible and are dimmed automatically.
 Be sure to review the [prerequisites](#prerequisites) section for more details about requirements to use RAPIDS.

+### Installation Script Generator ### {#IGS}
 {% include options.html %}

 {% endcapture %}